-Condi Rice responds to report Trump called her a 'bitch' in 2006 : 'Can't wait until November 9!'
+Trump wished Condi Rice was a 'bitch' in 2006

 Trump made numerous speeches in the mid-2000s for the Learning Annex, a company which provides continuing education courses for adults.

-And while video doesn't exist of Trump's 2006 comments, which took place at the Javits Center in New York City in November of that year, in another Learning Annex speech from which a partial video was posted online in 2007, Trump appears to make reference to the comment.

-The partial video, from a March 2007 speech in Toronto, starts with Trump mid-sentence, saying, "bitch, do you believe this?
+A partial video, from a March 2007 speech in Toronto, starts with Trump mid-sentence, saying, "bitch, do you believe this?
 So I took heat," before he goes onto explain what he had said about Rice.

 "But what I said was this, she gets out an airplane cameras all over the place and she waves, 'hi.'
 She then goes and sits down with some dictator, they put the chairs at 45 degree angle and they have a photo shoot and she waves, 'hi, hi everybody.'
-She then gets back on the place and she waves again and nothing happens," he said.
+She then gets back on the plane and she waves again and nothing happens," he said.
 "Has she made any deals?
 Honestly, has this woman made one deal that anybody knows, even if it was a bad deal.
 I'd even take a bad deal.
 She doesn't make any deals."

 Representatives for the Learning Annex and the Javits Center did not respond to requests for comment from CNN's KFile on this story.

-Note: UPDATE: This story has been updated with new information about Donald Trump's 2006 comments on Condoleezza Rice.